The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 Figure 2.
 A double bond configuration with different predictions for atoms 22 and 24, which would be considered equal in normal HOSE codes.

-For proton prediction apart from HOSE code, a prediction based on 3D descriptors and Support Vector Machines ("SVMs") is offered.
+For proton prediction apart from HOSE code, a prediction based on 3D descriptors and Support Vector Machines ("SVMs") is offered ("1H svm" in the drop down menu).
 This can give better results than HOSE codes, but should be treated with care.
 See this paper for details.

 In order to enable quality control by users, we have a rating system working.
 Every spectrum has a rating from 1 to 10, default is 10.
 Every registered user can "vote" on a spectrum.
 The rating of a spectrum is the average of all ratings, including the default rating.
 There are two important thresholds: If the rating is less than minimum.mark.prediction, it is no longer used for predictions, is not included in the spectrum search and does not count for the current usage statistics.
 If the rating is below minimum.mark.display, it needs an extra click to view it.
 Spectra never get deleted because of ratings.
 If the rating of a spectrum falls below the threshold, the administrators are notified and can check the spectrum.

 nmrshiftdb2 automatically collects the last 20 structures you painted in search by structure, predict or submit.
 You can load one of these structeres at any time by clicking the "Import from structures history" button next to a sketcher.
 You get a window where you can choose a structure.
 Clicking "Import" imports this and closes the import window.